Cuuuurry/MySTA208/README.md

 # MySTA208
-My Own Notes on the introduction to machine learning
+My Own Notes and home assignments on the introduction to machine learning, a course presented by prof. James